nemonik/hands-on-DevOps/readme.md

 #### 8.11.15.3.
 The results

-The result will be a comparsion of the expected state against the current state of the container and will look like
+The result will be a comparsion of the expected state against the current state of the container and will resemble

 ```
 [vagrant@development helloworld-web]$ inspec exec helloworld